English: Darker than Black

 DTB also seems to like to tell us everything BUT what's important.
-The show has a bad habit of giving unnecessary exposition dialogue to things we clearly see happening.
+The show has a bad habit of giving unnecessary expository dialogue to things we clearly see happening.
 It treats the viewers like a bunch of 2nd graders who need to have every bit of information spoon fed to them.
-This of course results in alot of characters acting out of character just so they can directly inform the audience of situations or show how certain things works, like a contractor's given ability for example.
-This isn't a huge problem since alot of shows employ this method to give explanations to their world's lore but it can interfere with immersion.
+This of course results in a lot of characters acting out of character just so they can directly inform the audience of situations or show how certain things works, like a contractor's given ability for example.
+This isn't a huge problem since a lot of shows employ this method to give explanations to their world's lore but it can interfere with immersion.
 After something is established, like the payment concept contractors have to make for using their powers for example, we don't need to get that information regurgitated every single time.
 It feels like the writers think that we as viewers are incompetent and can't figure out that when a contractor does something out of the ordinary they're simply fulfilling their payment.

 You know what goes good with this review?
 A nice hot box of PIZZA HUT.

 The animation feels very western influenced, as I've already stated it feels like a Gotham x-men hybrid.
 Needless to say it really adds a flare to the show and makes it a memorable one.
 When nothing is happening on screen the show doesn't show any unique quality but when the action bits happen it's truly a blood pumping watch.
-When compared to other shows made in the same year it's truly a cut above the rest, with nice fluidity and for the most part consistency.
-Also the contractors powers are awesome eye-candy for those just looking to see super powered characters duke it out.
+When compared to other shows made in the same year it's truly a cut above the rest, with nice fluidity and for the most part consistency in animation.
+Also the contractors' powers are awesome eye-candy for those just looking to see super powered characters duke it out.

-the soundtrack is a mixture of new school jazz, funk and blues.
+The soundtrack is a mixture of new school jazz, funk and blues.
 Along the same lines with other popular shows like Baccano! and Cowboy Bebop.
 This nice blend help contribute to the show's overall atmosphere and gives it character.
 Of course it has its somber tracks as well but the ones that stand out are the aforementioned.
-The songs never outplay the corresponding scenes on screen but work in time with them.
+The songs never outplay the corresponding scenes on screen but work in unison with them.
 All the voice actors performed their roles with no hiccups and the dub is one easily recommendable.
 It's not going to be the "best dub ever" but it certainly gets the job done.

 Unfortunately the show relies too heavily on victimizing the cast, whether that be with a sad backstory or a emotionally damaged person.
 It's passable drama but only to a certain extent and can be seen as forced by a seasonal anime fan.